Real Estate Market Insights Cyprus

-The Nicosia real estate market in 2025 is entering a period of strategic repositioning.
-As Cyprus’s capital and commercial center, Nicosia offers a markedly different value proposition compared to its coastal counterparts—focusing less on tourism-driven volatility and more on consistent year-round demand from business, education, and public sector tenants.
+The Nicosia real estate market in 2026 is entering a period of strategic repositioning.
+As Cyprus’s capital and commercial center, Nicosia offers a markedly different value proposition compared to its coastal counterparts, focusing less on tourism-driven volatility and more on consistent year-round demand from business, education, and public sector tenants.

-As the only major inland market in Cyprus, the Nicosia Housing Market combines price accessibility, local rental stability, and long-term capital growth—particularly appealing to investors seeking lower volatility and reliable income performance.
+As the only major inland market in Cyprus, the Nicosia housing market combines price accessibility, local rental stability, and long-term capital growth.
+That makes it particularly appealing if you’re seeking lower volatility and reliable income performance rather than the boom-and-bust cycles you’d find closer to the sea.

 Residential prices in Nicosia have shown steady annual growth, with average values increasing by 6.2% in 2024.
-Core neighborhoods such as Strovolos, Engomi, and Aglandjia are experiencing particularly strong momentum due to ongoing infrastructure upgrades and demand from university staff, embassies, and tech sector employees.
-Apartments in these areas now average between €1,800 and €2,500 per square meter, with modern new builds commanding a premium.
+Core neighborhoods such as Strovolos, Engomi, and Aglandjia are experiencing strong momentum due to ongoing infrastructure upgrades and demand from university staff, embassies, and tech sector employees.
+Apartments in these areas now average between €1,800 and €2,500 per square meter, with modern new builds commanding a premium above that.

-Unlike the seasonal patterns seen in Limassol or Paphos, Nicosia benefits from stable, all-year occupancy—making it a favored target for investors prioritizing long-term leasing and mid-market affordability.
-While it lacks beachfront appeal, the city compensates with a high concentration of economic activity and increasing interest from digital professionals relocating from the EU and Middle East.
+Unlike the seasonal patterns you’d see in Limassol or Paphos, Nicosia benefits from stable, all-year occupancy, making it a favored target for investors who prioritize long-term leasing and mid-market affordability.
+The city lacks beachfront appeal, sure, but it compensates with a high concentration of economic activity and growing interest from digital professionals relocating to Cyprus from the EU and Middle East.

 Overview of The Nicosia Real Estate Market

-The Nicosia Real Estate Market in 2025 presents a picture of steady, fundamentals-driven growth.
-Unlike Cyprus’s coastal cities, which are more reliant on tourism and foreign capital, Nicosia’s demand is rooted in domestic economic activity, academic institutions, and public sector employment.
-This creates a more stable and predictable investment environment.
+The Nicosia real estate market in 2026 presents a picture of steady, fundamentals-driven growth.
+Unlike Cyprus’s coastal cities, which lean more heavily on tourism and foreign capital, Nicosia’s demand is rooted in domestic economic activity, academic institutions, and public sector employment.
+The result is a more stable and predictable investment environment, one where the floor rarely drops out from under you.

-Year-over-year price growth stands at 6.2% in 2025, outperforming inflation and marking the fourth consecutive year of steady appreciation.
+Year-over-year price growth stands at 6.2%, outperforming inflation and marking the fourth consecutive year of steady appreciation.
+That kind of consistency is exactly what long-term investors are looking for.

-Buyer activity remains a mix of local professionals, first-time homebuyers, and regional investors from Lebanon, Jordan, and the EU.
-International buyers represent a smaller share of the market compared to Limassol or Paphos, but interest has grown in recent years due to Nicosia’s relative affordability and the broader appeal of Cyprus’s permanent residency incentives.
+Buyer activity is a mix of local professionals, first-time homebuyers, and regional investors from Lebanon, Jordan, and the EU.
+International buyers make up a smaller share of the market compared to Limassol or Paphos, but their interest has grown steadily thanks to Nicosia’s relative affordability and the broader appeal of Cyprus’s permanent residency incentives.

-Transaction volumes remain healthy across the mid-market range—particularly in the €180,000 to €400,000 bracket for 1–3 bedroom apartments and townhouses.
+Transaction volumes stay healthy across the mid-market range, particularly in the €180,000 to €400,000 bracket for one to three bedroom apartments and townhouses.
 High demand from professionals, diplomats, and students has kept turnover rates strong in key urban zones.

-New development is active but measured, with a focus on energy-efficient apartments and smart buildings.
-While zoning is less restrictive than in coastal areas, building regulations in Nicosia’s historic center limit vertical growth, preserving character but slowing supply growth.
+New development is active but measured, with a clear focus on energy-efficient apartments and smart buildings.
+Zoning is less restrictive than in coastal areas, but building regulations in Nicosia’s historic center limit vertical growth.
+That preserves the character of the city while slowing supply growth, which quietly works in your favor as an investor.

-In summary, the Nicosia real estate market provides an attractive combination of stable yields, moderate entry prices, and long-term capital appreciation.
-Its economic base and regulatory stability make it one of Cyprus’s most balanced and resilient property markets for strategic investors.
+All things considered, the Nicosia real estate market gives you an attractive combination of stable yields, moderate entry prices, and long-term capital appreciation.
+Its economic base and regulatory stability make it one of Cyprus’s most balanced and resilient property markets for anyone thinking strategically about where to place capital.

 Neighborhood Analysis

-Nicosia’s residential landscape is defined by a mix of high-demand central zones, embassy districts, academic hubs, and rapidly growing suburban corridors.
-Each neighborhood caters to a different buyer and tenant profile, offering a range of acquisition strategies—from yield-driven apartments to capital preservation in owner-occupied enclaves.
+Nicosia’s residential scene is defined by a mix of high-demand central zones, embassy districts, academic hubs, and rapidly growing suburban corridors.
+Each neighborhood caters to a different buyer and tenant profile, giving you a range of acquisition strategies to consider, from yield-driven apartments to capital preservation in owner-occupied enclaves.

 Engomi

 Engomi is one of the most prestigious and in-demand areas in Nicosia, home to foreign embassies, private hospitals, and the University of Nicosia.
-The area’s appeal lies in its upscale environment and strong leasing demand from diplomats, students, and international staff.
+Its appeal lies in an upscale environment and strong leasing demand from diplomats, students, and international staff.
+If you want reliable, long-stay tenants, this is your neighborhood.

-The average price in Engomi is around €2,600 per square meter, with 2- to 3-bedroom apartments typically listed between €280,000 and €450,000.
+The average price in Engomi sits at around €2,600 per square meter, with two to three bedroom apartments typically listed between €280,000 and €450,000.
 Investors favor this area for its low vacancy and above-average rental yields on furnished properties.

 Strovolos

 Strovolos is the city’s largest and most established residential district.
-It features a blend of older homes, new developments, and commercial centers.
-The area appeals to both local buyers and renters due to its proximity to government offices, retail zones, and schools.
+You’ll find a blend of older homes, new developments, and commercial centers here.
+The area appeals to both local buyers and renters thanks to its proximity to government offices, retail zones, and schools.

 Current pricing averages €2,100 per square meter, with resale apartments ranging from €180,000 to €320,000.
-Strovolos provides stable long-term demand and consistent occupancy, particularly in well-renovated mid-sized units.
+Strovolos delivers stable long-term demand and consistent occupancy, particularly in well-renovated mid-sized units.

 Lykavitos

 Lykavitos is a central, high-density neighborhood located near the University of Cyprus and within walking distance of Nicosia’s city center.
-It’s favored by student landlords and buy-to-let investors due to short lease cycles and strong occupancy.
+It’s a go-to for student landlords and buy-to-let investors who appreciate short lease cycles and strong year-round occupancy.

 Prices average €2,000 per square meter, with smaller apartments trading between €140,000 and €230,000.
-Properties here benefit from liquidity and minimal downtime between tenants.
+Properties here benefit from strong liquidity and minimal downtime between tenants, which keeps your cash flow ticking.

 Aglandjia

-Aglandjia borders the Athalassa National Park and is known for its quieter, family-friendly atmosphere.
-The area has become a target for young professionals and end-users seeking affordability close to the city center.
+Aglandjia borders the Athalassa National Park and carries a quieter, family-friendly atmosphere that sets it apart.
+The area has become a target for young professionals and end-users seeking affordability without straying too far from the city center.

 The average price per square meter is €1,850, with townhouses and modern apartments ranging between €160,000 and €280,000.
-Rental demand is healthy, particularly for energy-efficient units with parking and balconies.
+Rental demand is healthy here, especially for energy-efficient units with parking and balconies.

 Lakatamia

 Lakatamia is one of Nicosia’s fastest-growing suburban districts, offering low entry prices and ongoing infrastructure expansion.
-It’s attractive to both first-time buyers and yield-focused investors.
+It draws both first-time buyers and yield-focused investors who want to get in ahead of the curve.

-Property values average €1,700 per square meter, and demand is high for newly built apartments priced under €200,000.
-The area offers strong appreciation potential as development continues to push outward from the city core.
+Property values average €1,700 per square meter, and demand runs high for newly built apartments priced under €200,000.
+The area offers strong appreciation potential as development continues pushing outward from the city core.

 Neighborhood Median Prices and Price per Square Meter